survivejs/react-book/manuscript/10_implementing_dnd.md

 }
 ```

 If you drag a `Note` around now, you should see prints like `source [Object] target [Object]` at console.
 It doesn't take long to see we have a little flaw in our system.
 The way we are deriving `Note` ids doesn't scale to this purpose as they aren't unique enough.
 They are unique per lane but not globally.
 This will be an issue when moving notes between lanes.
-Normally dealing with ids would be the backend's problem but since we don't have we can generate some ourselves.
+Normally dealing with ids would be the backend's problem but since we don't have a backend we can generate some ourselves.

 ## Generating Unique Ids for Notes